mareklinka/dotnetba-dapr/slides/slides.md

 * Pub/sub messages can also invoke ASP.NET controller actions
 * Delivery semantics:
     * At least once
-    * If multiple isntances of the same service subscribe to a topic, only one instance of the service gets the message
+    * If multiple instances of the same service subscribe to a topic, only one instance of the service gets the message

 --